SergiSalvadorLozano/SFML_Layout/README.md

 ----------

-If you have any problem, encouter an error, or want to contact me about this library, you can do so at: sergi@protonmail.ch
+If you have any problem, encouter an error, or want to contact me about this library, you can do so at sergi@protonmail.ch